neotazman/anagram-finder/README.md

 ## Reflection

 What different approaches or techniques did you consider when planning your implementation?
-What were the advantages and disadvantages of those alternatives? i haven't yet tried to save the values on an object, but the way i'm doing it takes a long time
+What were the advantages and disadvantages of those alternatives?

-_(Put your reflection answer here.)_
+with zak reid's advice i have saved the anagrams on an object, so it doesn't rerun the same code multiple timesm, but the way i'm doing it still takes a long time